 Meaning and History

-Les Canadiens de Montreal is the first ice hockey team in the history of this sport to appear in Montreal, Quebec, in 1909.
+Les Canadiens de Montreal is the first ice hockey team in this sport’s history to appear in Montreal, Quebec, in 1909.
+Variety and consistency are what distinguish the fourteen Montreal Canadiens logos.
+On the one hand, there are many of them, but on the other, they are the same.
+They were hardly affected by the rebranding, as well as other changes.
+The letter “C” is still the central and only element.
+The differences lie only in the drawing’s small details, which do not affect either the overall picture or the concept.
 The iconic Canadiens logo came into existence in 1918.
 It featured just two Latin letters – “C” and “H.” This logo has been involved in far too many historic NHL moments to be ignored.
 The letter “H” in the logo represents “Hockey,” not “Habs,” a common misconception.
 The Canadiens C-wrapped-around-H logo is the oldest and one of the most recognizable and celebrated logos in NHL history.
-The iconic logo has taken 14 changes since being introduced in 1918.
-In 2000, its design was refined and brought to perfection.

 The Montreal Canadiens’ logo for their inaugural season was extremely simple.
 It was a blue-scripted “C” to mean Canadiens.
 It was exploited for the 1909-1910 season only.